HighCapable/KavaRef/docs-source/src/en/library/kavaref-core.md

     // instance will be returned.
     // Here we get the first filtering result.
     .first()
-    // Setting an instance of Test on MethodResolver.
+    // Set an instance of Test on MethodResolver.
     .of(test)
-    // Calling methods and passing in parameters.
+    // Call the method and pass in parameters.
     .invoke("task_name")
 ```

 In the above writing method, we use `Test::class.resolve()` to get the KavaRef reflection instance of the current `Class`.
-Then create a method filtering condition `MethodCondition` by `method { ... }`, which sets the method name and parameter type, and returns the `List<MethodResolver>` instance after execution.
+Then create a method filtering condition `MethodCondition` using `method { ... }`, which sets the method name and parameter type, and returns the `List<MethodResolver>` instance after execution.
 Then we use `first()` to get the first matched `MethodResolver` instance,
-Then use `of(test)` to set the current instance of `Class`, and finally use `invoke("task_name")` to execute the method and pass in the parameters.
+then use `of(test)` to set the current instance of `Class`, and finally use `invoke("task_name")` to execute the method and pass in the parameters.

-In this, MethodCondition is inherited from MemberCondition, which allows you to conditionally filter the Method, which contains a conditional image of the Java-core reflection API.
+In this, MethodCondition is inherited from MemberCondition, which allows you to conditionally filter the Method, containing a conditional image of the Java-core reflection API.
 You can view the corresponding comments to understand the native usage of each API.

 Similarly, MethodResolver is inherited from `MemberResolver`, which allows you to make reflection calls to `Method` in the filtered result.

-Since the reflection requirement here is to obtain a available method result, the call chain of `method { ... }.first()` may be more cumbersome,
+Since the reflection requirement here is to obtain an available method result, the call chain of `method { ... }.first()` may be more cumbersome,
-and at this time there is the following simplification solution.
+so there is the following simplified solution.

 > The following example